Skip to main content

 The skills and perspectives students developed through the BA(SE) will be of particular value in careers related to social services, community development, and education-related business in government and non-governmental organisations.
 Possible positions may include:

-• Project Officer, Liaison Officer or Community Support Officer in government and non-government agencies, charities, private enterprises, community groups etc., to work with community services and other professionals;
+• Project Officer, Liaison Officer or Community Support Officer in government and non-government agencies, charities, private enterprises, community groups etc.

-• Teaching Assistant, Learning Mentors, or Project Coordinator in inclusive and special learning environments such as schools, NGOs, rehabilitation centres, and learning support units.
+• Teaching Assistant, Learning Mentor, or Project Coordinator in inclusive and special learning environments such as schools, NGOs, rehabilitation centres, and learning support units.

 Graduates may also continue their professional development through postgraduate studies and extend their career horizon to academic/teaching professionals, occupational therapists, speech-language pathologists, clinical audiologists, social workers, job placement specialists or consultants in the field of inclusive and special education.